andrewalonso/andrewalonso/README.md

 - 👋 Hi, I’m @andrewalonso
 - 👀 I’m interested in coding, my favorite language is Python!
-- 🌱 I’m currently learning C and Java.
+- 🌱 I recently graduted with my BA in Computer Science.
 - 📫 How to reach me contact me on my LinkedIn: https://www.linkedin.com/in/andrew-alonso-02a14a195/

 <!---